ome/omero-gallery/README.rst

 **omero.web.gallery.top_left_logo:**
-This setting can be used to replace the 'OMERO' logo at the top-left of the page with an image hosted elsewhere (png, jpeg or svg).
+This setting can be used to replace the 'IDR' logo at the top-left of the page with an image hosted elsewhere (png, jpeg or svg).
 It will be displayed with height of 33 pixels and maximum width of 200 pixels::